csound-plugins/csound-plugins/README.md

 # Plugins in this repo

 * `dict` plugins: very efficient hashtables for csound
 * `poly` plugins: parallel and sequential multiplexing opcodes, they enable to create and control multiple instances of a csound opcode
+* `sched` plugins: schedule an instrument at specific events

 # Documentation of all plugins